This article is for syncing with iTunes using Wi-Fi. You can also sync your iPhone, iPad, or iPod touch with iTunes using USB.

 Syncing allows you to share information between devices.
 For example, if you buy a movie on your computer, you can sync to add the movie to your iPhone.

-When you sync, iTunes determines whether your iOS device or your computer contains the most recent information, and lets you choose the information you want to sync.
+When you sync, iTunes determines whether your iOS device or your computer has the most recent information.
+Then, you can choose what you want to sync.

 - Open iTunes.
 Make sure that you have the latest version.

-- In the Summary tab, select "Sync with this [device] over Wi-Fi."
+- On the Summary tab, select "Sync with this [device] over Wi-Fi."

-- When the computer and the iOS device are on the same network, the iOS device will appear in iTunes.
-Then you can sync it.
+When the computer and the iOS device are on the same Wi-Fi network, the iOS device appears in iTunes.
 The iOS device syncs automatically whenever it charges and iTunes is open on the computer.
 Learn more about what you can sync and how to sync specific items.

 - Restart your computer and iOS device.

-- Check your Wi-Fi connection on your computer and iOS device.
-Make sure that they're on the same Wi-Fi network.
-Wi-Fi syncing doesn't work over an Ethernet to Wi-Fi connection.
+- Make sure that your computer and iOS device are on the same Wi-Fi network.
+Syncing doesn't work over an Ethernet to Wi-Fi connection.

-- Check firewall settings.
+- Check your firewall settings.
 If you use security or firewall software on your computer or router, you can get help with security software.
-You can also contact the router's manufacturer or check the documentation to learn how to open TCP ports 123 and 3689 as well as UDP ports 123 and 5353.
+You can also contact the router's manufacturer or check the documentation to learn how to open TCP ports 123 and 3689 and UDP ports 123 and 5353.